kswope/book-learnin/README.md

 receives each initialization parameter step by step and then returns the resulting constructed object at once.

-Builder pattern is like a wind-up constructor
+Builder pattern is like a wind-up constructor.
+I'm not sure how the following code solves the "telescoping constructor anti-pattern" mentioned above.
+I'm not sure how the following code solves anything at all.
+Why not just allow the Computer class itself to build its object step by step?

     class Computer